JoshKaufman/ursa/README.md

 ursa
 ====

+**NOTE: This package is no longer under active maintenance.
+If you would like to take ownership please contact [Medium's Open Sourcerer](mailto:opensource@medium.com).**

+--

 This Node module provides a fairly complete set of wrappers for the RSA public/private key crypto functionality of OpenSSL.